Lintel Replacement Sydney

 Helicrete can replace your lintels and cavity flashings.

-The most common need for lintel replacement is from corrosion.
+The most common need for lintel replacement Sydney is from corrosion.
 Similar for the need for cavity wall tie replacement, when either element has its protective coating damaged then corrosion can take place.
 This can result in the steel expanding from 7-12 it's sectional area.
 With most of Australia's populated regions being in close proximity to the coast this only exacerbates the corrosion to occur faster.
 As the embedded steel corrodes it begins lifting and cracking of masonry or concrete above and below.

 When this damage occurs to concrete it is often referred to as concrete cancer/concrete spalling.